kigamittsu/scrape_twitter/README.md

 # scrape_twitter

 This API can search the tweet information from twitter by hashtag or username.

 _No need authentication_

-You can test this API at Heroku!

 ## Prerequisites